-The Caribbean country Haiti is regulary battered by tropical storms such as Hurricane Matthew which hit this
+The Caribbean country Haiti is regulary battered by tropical storms such as Hurricane Matthew which hit this house in Les Cayes in 2016.

 The tiny island state Kiribati is particularly affected by climate change.
-Due to sea level rise, its 33 atolls are sinking.
-Coastal erosion and coral bleaching further endanger the life of the islands' 95,000 inhabitants.
+Due to sea level rise, its 33 atolls are sinking Coastal erosion and coral bleaching further endanger the life of the islands' 95,000 inhabitants.